Saghen/frizbee/BENCHMARKS.md

 os: NixOS 25.5.0 [64-bit]
 ```

+The bench compiles with `-C target-cpu=x86-64-v3` which supports the last 10 years of CPUs. `x86-64-v2` performs roughly the same (~2% slower).
+Ideally, we'd see the same performance using `x86-64` but this requires more work in runtime instruction detection.

 ## Explanation

 In each of the benchmarks, the median length of the haystacks is varied from 8 to 128.